Identity and Nationalism in Modern Argentina

 Defending the True Nation

-Nationalism has played a uniquely powerful role in Argentine history, in large part due to the rise and enduring strength of two variants of anti-liberal nationalist thought: one left-wing and identifying with the “people,” and the other right-wing and identifying with Argentina’s Catholic heritage.
+Nationalism has played a uniquely powerful role in Argentine history, in large part due to the rise and enduring strength of two variants of anti-liberal nationalist thought: one left-wing and identifying with the “people” and the other right-wing and identifying with Argentina’s Catholic heritage.
 Although embracing very different political programs, the leaders of these two forms of nationalism shared the belief that the country’s nineteenth-century liberal elites had betrayed the country by seeking to impose an alien ideology at odds with the supposedly true nature of the Argentine people.
-The result, in their view, was an ongoing conflict between the “false Argentina” of the liberals and the “authentic” or real nation of true Argentines.
-Despite their commonalities, scholarship has yet to pay significant attention to the interconnections between these two variants of Argentine nationalism.
-Identity and Nationalism in Modern Argentina fills this gap.
-In this study, Jeane DeLaney explores the origins and development of Argentina’s two forms of nationalism by linking nationalist thought to ongoing debates over Argentine identity.
-Part I of this study considers the period before 1930, examining the emergence and spread of new essentialist ideas of national identity during the age of mass immigration.
-Part II analyzes the rise of nationalist movements after 1930, focusing more narrowly on individuals who self-identified as nationalists.
+The result, in their view, was an ongoing conflict between the “false Argentina” of the liberals and the “authentic”nation of true Argentines.
+Yet, despite their commonalities, scholarship has yet to pay significant attention to the interconnections between these two variants of Argentine nationalism.
+Jeane DeLaney rectifies this oversight with Identity and Nationalism in Modern Argentina.
+In this book, DeLaney explores the origins and development of Argentina’s two forms of nationalism by linking nationalist thought to ongoing debates over Argentine identity.
+Part I considers the period before 1930, examining the emergence and spread of new essentialist ideas of national identity during the age of mass immigration.
+Part II analyzes the rise of nationalist movements after 1930 by focusing on individuals who self-identified as nationalists.